-Intolerance (also called IgE-non-mediated type allergy or without medication) leads to discomfort or gastro-intestinal symptoms and occur after the ingestion of certain foods with variable intensity.
+Intolerance (also called IgE-non-mediated type allergy or without medication) leads to discomfort or gastro-intestinal symptoms and occur after the ingestion of certain foods with variable intensity (discomfort, diarrhea, constipation, irritability, mucus).
 These reactions are increasing in babies and remain irritating as there are no tests to diagnose an intolerance.
 Most of the time, digestive symptoms that lead us to this conclusion, even if the skin and respiratory system can also be affected.
 For very young children, intolerance to cow milk proteins is without a doubt the most frequent as it is the first foreign protein introduced to the newborn’s diet.

 An intolerance does not provoke the baby’s immune system like a severe allergy, and there is no anaphylactic shock.
 But the intolerance can provoke an inflammatory reaction in the intestines within hours or days follow exposure and also lead to discomfort in the baby.

-If the baby’s reaction to cow milk protein is rather slight, the simple fact of diminishing daily milk sources in the breastfeeding mother will improve the situation, above all if the mother consumes too many portions of dairy products in a day (recommended 3-4).
+If the baby’s reaction to cow milk protein is rather slight (discomfort is present, without other major symptoms), the simple fact of diminishing daily milk sources in the breastfeeding mother will improve the situation, above all if the mother consumes too many portions of dairy products in a day (recommended 3-4).

-If the baby’s reaction to cow milk proteins is rather severe, the exclusion diet for the mother will be stricter and requires the elimination of all sources of milk, even trace, in many products sold and consumed in our everyday diet – cereal, bread, soup, sauces, candy, vinaigrettes, etc.
+If the baby’s reaction to cow milk proteins is rather severe (vomiting, blood in stools, severe diarrhea, dermatitis, breathing difficulties or generalized urticaria), the exclusion diet for the mother will be stricter and requires the elimination of all sources of milk, even trace, in many products sold and consumed in our everyday diet – cereal, bread, soup, sauces, candy, vinaigrettes, etc.